 See Sirex for genus-level diagnostic characteristics.

 Female Sirex harbor symbiotic basidiomycete fungus in abdominal glands called mycangia.
-During oviposition, the site is inoculated with the fungus, which begins to decompose the surrounding wood.
-Larvae feed on the fungus, and in the process bore galleries through the wood (Johnson 1930, Schiff et al. 2012).
-It is unknown what species of fungus is harbored by the mycangia of S. californicus, but Amylostereum areolatum and A. chailletii are associated with other Nearctic Sirex (Hajek et al. 2013).
+During oviposition, the site is inoculated with the fungus (Amylostereum spp.), which begins to decompose the surrounding wood.
+Larvae feed on the fungus, and in the process bore galleries through the wood (Schiff et al. 2012).

 Larvae are creamy white and grub-like in appearance with a dark head capsule.
 As with adults, larvae possess a short dorsal horn on the posterior end of the body.
 The larvae bore galleries into wood, feeding until pupation and subsequent emergence.
 Throughout this process, the larvae use their horn to pack the tunnel behind them with sawdust.
 Emergence holes are perfectly circular.
 The fungal symbiont is carried in specialized organs in female larvae that develop into the mycangia after metamorphosis (Schiff et al. 2012).